Lilith-In-Starlight/improved-templ8.py/readme.md

 This blog is static, so no pages nor search function of any kind.
 Just articles.
 If you want the articles to be chronologically ordered, name them something like `000000000001.textile` and increase the number for each new article.
 There's no core renaming for blog parts, blogs are already scuffed enough.

-`blogbase` is what tells templ8 what the blog's most basic layout it.
+`blogbase` is what tells templ8 what the blog's most basic layout is.
 It's very messy to use, but I'll document how it works soon.

 ## Versioning